-The castle of Saint-Germain-en-Laye is known as the Château-Vieux (Old Castle) and is closely linked to the history of France.
-Surrounded by dry moats, the castle and its large circular towers today house the National Museum of Archeology, the world’s largest collection of prehistoric art.
+The castle of Saint-Germain-en-Laye is known as the Château-Vieux (Old Castle).
+It is closely linked to the history of France.
+Surrounded by dry moats, the castle and its large circular towers today house the National Museum of Archeology.
+This is the world’s largest collection of prehistoric art.
 A must-see monument if you have time to discover the Western suburbs of Paris!

 The castle of Saint-Germain-en-Laye takes the shape of a pentagon as it was gradually built on the foundations of an earlier medieval fortress.

 With the inner courtyard and the moats, the castle covers an area of 12,000 m2.

 The two colours of the walls form the special feature of the castle.
 The combined use of pale stone and red bricks refers to the Italian Renaissance.